 There are just a handful of UFO close encounter cases that have occurred over the decades that changed the narrative, and even policy where the US Air Force is concerned, and this is one of them.
 Admissions had to be made, and even investigative projects get needed upgrades.
 This US Air Force UFO Close Encounter Changed Everything.
 Landmark cases often get swept under the rug, forgotten with time, but only by looking into the past can we get an understanding of some of the things that are happening now.
+These UFO briefs are your quick dosage of UFO news and case studies.

 If you enjoy the show, please leave a 5 star review..!!